TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.31.md

 ---

-He that oppresseth the poor reproacheth his Maker; But he that hath mercy on the needy honoreth him.
+He who oppresses the poor shows contempt for his Maker, but he who is kind to the needy honors him.